485 W 28th Ave rezoning application

 There are a number of older trees on the lot.
 Has the city arborist reviewed them to ensure that they stay?
 Second, against the Cambie Corridor principles is the talk of a 7th storey for the amenity space.
 There is no provisions in the Cambie corridor to allow 7 stories and without the ability to review in person the drawings and models and have a chance to talk directly it makes it hard to object on other grounds.
 The FSR seems OK but is the 7th storey amenity space included in the 2.54 FSR?
 Is there any visitor parking?
 I must state that the virtual open house is not as informative nor does it give the community a chance to comment properly.

-TC asked over 3 years ago
+TC asked about 4 years ago

 In regards to tree retention on this site, the applicant has proposed removing the three trees located towards the western boundary of the site along Cambie Street.
 City staff are currently reviewing the applicant’s proposed tree management plan to ensure it is in compliance with applicable policies and bylaws, including the Protection of Trees By-Law.
 Under the Protection of Trees By-Law, property owners must ensure certain criteria are satisfied if they seek removal of trees on a development site.
 For example, a tree may be considered for removal if it is located within a building envelope and changing the siting of a building within that envelope is not possible.
 Additionally, proposed sidewalk or public realm improvements may also have an impact on the possibility for tree retention on a site.